sudara/melatonin_blur/README.md

 * **Benchmarked**.
 The only way to effectively compare implementations was to test on Windows and MacOS.
 * **Batteries included**.

-Tthanks to being arrogant and setting a somewhat ridiculously high bar, I implemented Stack Blur probably 25+ times over the course of a few weeks.
-Enough where I can now do it in my sleep.
-There are 15 reference implementations in this repo that pass the tests (most didn't bring the performance improvements I was looking for).
-I still have a few more implementations that I'd like to try, but I've already invested ridiculous amounts of time into what I've been calling my *C++ performance final exam* — and would like to move on with my life!
+Thanks to being arrogant and setting a somewhat ridiculously high bar, I implemented Stack Blur probably 25+ times over the course of a few weeks.
+Enough where I can do it in my sleep.
+There are 15 reference implementations in this repo that pass the tests, but most didn't bring the performance improvements I was looking for.
+I still have a few more implementations that I'd like to try, but I've already invested ridiculous amounts of time into what I've been calling my *C++ performance final exam* — in short, I would like to move on with my life!

 ## More Benchmarks